textpattern/textpattern.github.io/brand/author-prefixes-and-registration.md

 # Author prefixes and registration

-Anyone in the Textpattern community who wants to build and share themes and/or plugins must register and use an ‘author’ prefix.
+Anyone in the Textpattern community who wants to build and share themes and/or plugins must register and use an 'author’ prefix.
 A prefix is a three-character (alphanumeric) indication of who the author is, and precedes a theme or plugin name as an assurance that no two themes or plugins will have the same Name value and trip up the software.

 **Contents**